ORTHOPUS-EXPLORER/vesc_firmware/lispBM/README.md

                         ; 3: Enabled with scripting
 'ble-name               ; Device name (also the name that shows up in VESC Tool) 'ble-pin                ; BLE pin code
+'sin-amp                ; Sincos encoder Amplitude of the sine-input in volts.
+'cos-amp                ; Sincos encoder Amplitude of the cosine-input in volts.
+'sin-offset             ; Sincos encoder Sine offset in volts.
+'cos-offset             ; Sincos encoder Cosine offset in volts.
+'sincos-phase-correction; Sincos encoder Sin/Cos Phase error compensation in deg.
 ```

 ---